AdobeDocs/analytics-learn.en/help/strategy/customer-intelligence-with-virtual-analyst.md

 [Anomaly Detection](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/virtual-analyst/anomaly-detection/anomaly-detection.html?lang=en):

-* Leverage built-in predictive algorithms to help identify spikes and dips in your data that you didn't know existed.
+* Use built-in predictive algorithms to help identify spikes and dips in your data that you didn't know existed.
 * Make use of 28 unique algorithms are used to identify anomalies, including seasonality, growth, and cyclical models, as well as holiday alignment.
 * Reduce reliance on data scientist and unlock citizen data scientists' capabilities.